MicrosoftDocs/learn/learn-pr/quantum/module-name/includes/3-create-quantum-workspace.md

    >[!NOTE]
    > You must be an Owner of the selected resource group to create a new storage account.
 For more information about how resource groups work in Azure, see [Control and organize Azure resources with Azure Resource Manager](https://docs.microsoft.com/learn/modules/control-and-organize-with-azure-resource-manager/).

-1. After completing the information, click the **Providers** tab to add providers to your Workspace.
+1. After completing the information, click the **Providers** tab to add providers to your workspace.
 A provider gives you access to a quantum service, which can be quantum hardware, a quantum simulator, or an optimization service.

    ![Providers for Azure Quantum](../media/3-azure-quantum-preview-providers.png)

    >[!NOTE]
-   > By default, the Azure Quantum service adds the Microsoft Quantum Solution provider to every Workspace.
+   > By default, the Azure Quantum service adds the Microsoft Quantum Solution provider to every workspace.

 1. After adding the providers that you want to use, click **Review + create**.